 - Seek professional advice from an accountant or solicitor if you’re unsure about any aspect of IR35.

-By carrying out the necessary checks and putting the correct procedures in place, both parties can ensure they avoid any potential liabilities or costly back payments.
+By carrying out the necessary checks and putting the correct procedures in place, both parties can reduce the risk of potential liabilities or costly back payments.